OWASP/OdTM/guide/instruction.md

 is a well-known free, open-source, cross-platform threat modeling tool.
 Use its [documentation](https://docs.threatdragon.org/) to learn the process of diagram management.

-Dragon has a built-in threat rule engine, supporting the STRIDE, CIA, LINDDUN techniques.
+Threat Dragon has a built-in threat rule engine, supporting the STRIDE, CIA, LINDDUN techniques.
 However, we use here the ontology-driven approach, based on domain-specific threat models, and implemented by the OdTMServer application.